 - Application form below (including description of internship or research opportunity)

 - Budget (cost of travel, housing, meal allowance, etc.)

-Applications will be considered on a rolling basis.
+Award recipients will be notified in early May.
 The number of grants awarded will depend upon the number of applications received and the availability of funds.
 Confirmation of acceptance of the internship or research opportunity in writing or electronically is required before the release of funds.

 Congratulations to the Summer 2017 winners.

 - Cordelia Ding-Internship at Ibaraki Christian University in Japan